ptrpl4/bash-mac/apps-and-tools/kubernetes/k8s.md

 ### minikube

- tool for running and testing k8s locally
+Tool for running and testing k8s locally.
+Emulates a cluster on a single machine

 - https://github.com/kubernetes/minikube